TimoVE9000/CWERNIrevamped/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CWERNIrevamped is to ...
+The goal of CWERNIrevamped is to re-make the the original CWERNI r-package (), making it compatible with R 4.5 and using best development pratices.
+This includes writing good documentation, proper use of git & github and adding some automated testing.

 ## Installation